GregWaters/Golem/docs/stdlib/io.md

 `string`: a character pointer holding the address of the first character and immediately following the `uint<32>` length value of the string

 ## RETURN VALUE
-The number of characters output, -1 if an error was encountered.
+The number of characters output or `-1` if an error was encountered.